How Long Does a Background Check Take?

 Background checks can range from simple to very comprehensive.
-Depending on individual needs or employer requirements, checks will vary greatly in depth and detail.
+Depending on individual needs or employer requirements, checks will vary significantly in depth and detail.
+Which, of course, impacts completion timelines.

 Looking for a new job?
 Learn how a personal background check can help you in your job search!

-In the United States, organizations must follow the Fair Credit Reporting Act (FCRA) which includes obtaining the required consent and authorization from a candidate before performing a background check on them.
-Employers also have the responsibility of duly informing each candidate when they plan on taking action based on items found within their background checks.
+In the United States, organizations must comply with the Fair Credit Reporting Act (FCRA), which includes obtaining the required consent and authorization from a candidate before conducting a background check on them.
+Employers also have the responsibility of duly informing each candidate when they plan to take action based on information found in their background checks.

-For summarized information on FCRA compliance, check out this article.
+For a summary of information on FCRA compliance, check out this article.

 One of the most common questions we receive from both employers and individuals is how much time background screenings take.
 Most consumer reporting agencies have similar answers—it depends.

 Retrieving criminal records data and other consumer report information is a bit more involved than many tend to think.
-In a single, comprehensive background check, there can be a dozen or more information sources including but not limited to county courthouses, federal courthouses, databases, state repositories, credit bureaus (TransUnion, Equifax, Experian), and education/other private institutions.
-Each of these sources can have unique data retrieval protocols or circumstances resulting in delays.
+In a single, comprehensive background check, there can be a dozen or more information sources, including but not limited to county courthouses, federal courthouses, databases, state repositories, credit bureaus, and educational or other private institutions.
+Each of these sources may have unique data retrieval protocols or circumstances that result in delays.

-Many organizations also opt to implement drug and health screening practices.
-This can further extend timelines depending on a number of factors often out of the screening provider’s control.
-How long a background check will take is dependent on hundreds of factors.
+Many organizations also opt to implement drug and health screening solutions.
+This can further extend timelines, depending on several factors often beyond the screening provider’s control.
+The duration of a background check depends on numerous factors.

 What Can Make Background Reports Take Longer?

-The average employment background check we process does not take more than 1 to 3 business days to complete depending upon the nature and scope of the check.
+The average employment background check we process takes just over one business day to complete, depending on the nature and scope of the check.
 However, in certain situations, there may be hold-ups.
 These are some of the most common:

 1. Unresponsive Parties

 This is particularly relevant when it comes to verifications and reference checks.
-At times, it can be difficult for a background screening provider to establish contact with educational institutions, employers, and other individuals.
-There are also times when additional information is needed from a candidate in order to verify a record, degree, employment history, or identity.
+At times, it can be challenging for a background screening provider to establish contact with educational institutions, employers, and other relevant parties.
+There are also times when additional information is required from a candidate to verify a record, degree, employment history, or identity.
 Timelines can be extended when key individuals are slow to provide requested information.

 2. Backlogged Courts

 There are thousands of courthouses across the country.
 Odds are, a courthouse somewhere is currently experiencing delays due to staffing issues, limited resources, natural disasters, or any number of other circumstances.
-This can increase the time taken for completing criminal record checks.
-Moreover, there are a few outlying municipal court jurisdictions whose records have yet to be digitized.
-This means any criminal information requested from these jurisdictions must be manually procured by a court runner or a county clerk.
-This can take anywhere from 3 to 30 days depending upon the case and county.
+This can increase the time required to complete criminal record checks.
+Moreover, there are a few outlying municipal court jurisdictions whose records have not yet been digitized.
+This means a court runner or a county clerk must manually procure any criminal information requested from these jurisdictions.
+This can take anywhere from 3 to 30 days, depending on the case and county.

 3. Drug Screening

-Drug testing can be a rather involved process requiring collection facilitation, laboratory analysis, medical review, and on occasion, retesting.
-At times, the logistics of coordinating drug tests in more remote areas of the county can be the cause of a delay.
-When results are lab-verified positive, a Medical Review Officer (MRO) will need to verify prescriptions with the candidate in order to exclude authorized substance use as a reason for failure.
+Drug testing can be a rather involved process requiring collection facilitation, laboratory analysis, medical review, and, on occasion, retesting.
+At times, the logistics of coordinating drug tests in more remote areas of the county can cause a delay.
+When results are a lab-verified positive, a Medical Review Officer (MRO) will need to verify prescriptions with the candidate to exclude authorized substance use as a reason for failure.
 Completion of the report is put on hold until the candidate responds and the MRO completes their analysis.

 4. Multiple Sources

-Background checks that require searching multiple sources and databases are likely to take longer than less-comprehensive checks.
+Background checks that require searching multiple sources and databases are likely to take longer than those that are less comprehensive.

 5. Use of Aliases

 Many people change their names or use aliases at some point in their lives.
-At times, candidates may try and use an alias in an attempt to avoid detection.
-While they are very unlikely to be successful in doing so, such a thing may cause slight delays.
+At times, candidates may attempt to use an alias in an effort to avoid detection.
+Although they are very unlikely to be successful in doing so, such an action may cause slight delays.

 6. International Background Verifications

 Generally, international background verifications take longer than domestic checks.
 This is usually because non-US courts, government bodies, and police ministries all work a bit differently.
-There are language and process barriers as well as systems that are not interchangeable with US systems.
+There are language and process barriers, as well as systems that are not entirely synchronized with those in the US.

 7. Inaccurate Information

-Incomplete application forms or inaccurate information are a common cause of delays in background verification results.
+Incomplete application forms or inaccurate information are a common cause of delays.

 Peopletrail is often asked about ways to make a background check “go faster.”
-While there are no tricks that can hurry up things that are out of our hands, it is fairly easy to avoid things that can slow the process down.
+While there are no tricks that can hurry up things that are out of our hands, it is fairly easy to avoid things that can slow down the process.

 We work to complete background verification reports faster by advising our candidates to do the following: